learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

-Great job--the `Type` column is clearly a categorical column, and should currently be stored as a string.
-Once we've dealt with null values, we'll deal with this and other categorical columns by one-hot encoding them.
+Great job--the `Type` column is clearly a categorical column.
+You'll first need to deal with the null values but can then use the `pd.get_dummies()` again.

-Let's double check the column encodings one more time to make sure that everything we did above worked correctly.
+Double check the column encodings again as a sanity check to make sure that everything you did above is reflected in the dataset.

 ```python